Cheddrs/to_do_app/README.md

 ## Summary

-This the second project I completed for the Software Development Mastermind program.
+This the second project I have completed for the Software Development Mastermind program.

 ## Author